HypnoticLemon/Push-Notification/README.md

 ## Installation

 just clone this project and run application into your device and it ready to use mode.
-For Back-End Server use this : http://demo.androidhive.info/firebase/notifications/
+For Back-End Server use this :[Server] (http://demo.androidhive.info/firebase/notifications/)

 ## Usage